T

 What travellers told us

-1. 1Utilize the TMB Connecta app for real-time elevator status in the metro system.
+1. 1Utilize the TMB Connecta app for real-time information on elevator and escalator status within the metro system.

 Community check-ins